jake-c/jake-c/README.md

 Here are some ideas to get you started:
 -->
 - 📚 Computer Science Junior at USF
-- 🔭 I’m currently working on polishing my full-stack web app
+- 🔭 I’m currently working on polishing my Ear Training full-stack web app
 - 🌱 I’m currently learning more about cloud engineering
 - 🧑‍💻 Check out some of my projects!
 <!--